iproudyou/ml-engine-api/README.md

 # ML-ENGINE-API
-- This is a machine learning component of a full-stack application
+- This is a machine learning component of a microservice full-stack application
 - It is built with Flask and Docker